tanaypatel01032005/Big-Data-Engg/README.md

 2. Identify unique and missing ISBN descriptions
 3. Query OpenLibrary for initial description enrichment
 4. Apply Google Books-based extraction for higher coverage
-5. Clean and normalize extracted text
+5. Clean and normalise extracted text
 6. Merge all successful descriptions into a unified dataset
 7. Resolve duplicates and inconsistencies
 8. Export final enriched dataset

-The enrichment logic is implemented and documented in `Data Scrape.ipynb`.
+The enrichment logic is implemented and documented in `ingestion.py`.

 ---